 A Dead Language With a Legacy

-When you look at how beautiful the Latin language is, it's easy to see why it has had such an influence on other languages of the world.
+When you look at how beautiful the Latin language is, it's easy to see why it's considered the basis for the Romance languages.
 Even though Latin is no longer spoken and is technically a dead language, you can see Latin root words in English and many other languages still spoken today.